cap-ntu/ML-Model-CI/.github/CONTRIBUTING.md

 # Contributing

-MLModelCI welcomes your contributions!
+ModelCI welcomes your contributions!

 ## Setup Environment

-To contribute to the MLModelCI, you need to setup the developing environment first, you can easily create the dev environments according to the following steps.
+To contribute to the ModelCI, you need to setup the developing environment first, you can easily create the dev environments according to the following steps.
+All the scripts should be executed under the root project of this repo.

 ### Create Anaconda Environment